shinh/elvm/README.md

 there's more chance we can write a translator from EIR to an esoteric language.

-Currently, there are 18 backends:
+Currently, there are 21 backends:

 * Ruby
 * Python
+* PHP
 * JavaScript
 * Java
 * CommonLisp